Quantum biology: Molecular solitons in proteins

+Information encoding

 Magnetoreception

-Magnetoreception refers to the ability of animals to navigate using the inclination of the magnetic field of the earth.
+Magnetoreception is the ability of animals to navigate using the inclination of the magnetic field of the Earth.
 A possible explanation for magnetoreception is the entangled radical pair mechanism.
 The radical-pair mechanism is well-established in spin chemistry, and was speculated to apply to magnetoreception in 1978 by Schulten et al..
-The ratio between singlet and triplet pairs is changed by the interaction of entangled electron pairs with the magnetic field of the earth.
+The ratio between singlet and triplet pairs is changed by the interaction of entangled electron pairs with the magnetic field of the Earth.
 In 2000, cryptochrome was proposed as the "magnetic molecule" that could harbor magnetically sensitive radical-pairs.
 Cryptochrome, a flavoprotein found in the eyes of European robins and other animal species, is the only protein known to form photoinduced radical-pairs in animals.
 When it interacts with light particles, cryptochrome goes through a redox reaction, which yields radical pairs both during the photo-reduction and the oxidation.
 The function of cryptochrome is diverse across species, however, the photoinduction of radical-pairs occurs by exposure to blue light, which excites an electron in a chromophore.
 Magnetoreception is also possible in the dark, so the mechanism must rely more on the radical pairs generated during light-independent oxidation.